-Peer review also makes the manuscripts much easier to read as the reviewers suggest changes that eases their difficulty.
+Peer review also makes the manuscripts much easier to read as the reviewers suggest changes that ease their difficulty.

-If there are no response received from the author after multiple reminders attempts, the editorial office will send a final email to the authors with a 10 days’ deadline to respond.
-Following this, the editorial office may delete or withdraw the manuscript from the system completely and author will be informed accordingly.
+If there are no responses received from the author after multiple reminder attempts, the editorial office will send a final email to the authors with a 10 days deadline to respond.
+Following this, the editorial office may delete or withdraw the manuscript from the system completely and the author will be informed accordingly.

 The suggestions made by the reviewer are closely observed by the editor.
 In case there is a requirement from the author to provide the missing documents, he is asked to do so.
 The editor also assists the author to follow the necessary guidelines for journal publishing.

 According to the editors, the article has important information along with some issues and concerns.
 The authors need to go through and consider the comments of the reviewers carefully as the revision will largely be based on those comments.

 The authors also need to respond to each comment point by point indicating the changes, whether or not a revision can be done, or give sufficient information properly.

 The authors need to follow the instructions and guidelines on how to submit a revision to the editor.